When you’re ready to learn how to make soap, here are 6 of the best soap making books for beginners to get you started.

 The Everything Soapmaking Book by Alicia Grosso

-I had an old 1st edition of this book that was my go-to reference for years.
-I lent it out once and that new soap maker must have loved it as much as I did, because it never got returned!
-No matter, though, because the 3rd edition has updated info and marvelous pictures.
+I had an old 1st edition of this book as my go-to reference for years.
+I lent it out once and that new soap maker must have loved it as much as I did because it never got returned!
+No matter, though, because the newer 3rd edition has updated info and marvelous pictures.

 If you only buy one soap making book, make it this one.
-It has everything, and I mean everything, you will ever need to know about making soap, including:
+It truly lives up to its name with everything you will ever need to know about making soap, including:

 - Cold process soap